XeiTon8/XeiTon8/README.md

 ## 📃 About
 A developer specialized on building web applications with frontend/backend technologies.
-My main developing skills include problem-solving by making theories and implementing code logic to overcome challenges, creating app architecture and constant improvement.